IJJ iShares S&P Mid-Cap 400 Value ETF

 Valuation

-The market currently prices the portfolio at trailing P/E of 16.86, forward P/E of 13.45, PEG of 3.60.
+The market currently prices the portfolio at trailing P/E of 17.25, forward P/E of 12.47, PEG of 2.43.
 The gap between P/E and forward P/E is small, suggesting the valuation is not contingent on a near-term earnings step-change.
-The PEG ratio signals premium pricing — the portfolio's earnings growth expectations, while present, do not fully explain the current multiple on a purely quantitative basis.
-The aggregate current ratio of 2.40 points to adequate liquidity across holdings.
+The PEG ratio is consistent with a portfolio that is reasonably valued on a growth basis — not cheap, but not obviously expensive either.
+The aggregate current ratio of 2.43 points to adequate liquidity across holdings.
 Valuation and liquidity together frame a portfolio where the price paid today is a reasonable bet on earnings delivery — but not a margin-of-safety purchase at current levels.

 Margins & Cash Generation

-On profitability at each income statement layer, gross margin sits at 41.26%, operating margin at 17.63%, and free cash flow margin at 14.34%.
-The portfolio's gross margins are solid, reflecting a reasonable balance between revenue realization and direct cost absorption.
+On profitability at each income statement layer, gross margin sits at 39.76%, operating margin at 17.32%, and free cash flow margin at 14.70%.
+Gross margins are moderate, pointing to holdings where unit economics are functional but not a source of structural advantage.
 At this operating margin level, the holdings demonstrate competent cost management and reasonable earnings durability.
 Free cash flow margins are moderate, with a meaningful but not exceptional share of revenue converting to cash after capex.
 Taken together, the margin stack suggests quality that is uneven — some layers are more resilient than others, and that asymmetry matters under stress.

 Growth & Forward Outlook